noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

   - credentials are always temporary for the requested amount of time
 - execution role: enables a service to assume some role with some predefined behavior for interacting with other services
   - determines what service A can do within a service boundary
+- passing roles: the user passing the role must have permissions to pass the role
+  - ensure that only approved users can configure a service with a role that grants permissions -

+#### service roles:

-- service roles: iam roles that can be assumed by an AWS service
+- iam roles that can be assumed by an AWS service
 - must include a trust policy
+  - or (i think) sts assumeRole

 ### authentication schemes